 English Language Requirements

-Australian Year 12 SACE Stage 2: Mathematical Methods (if studied in 2017.
+Australian Year 12 SACE Stage 2: Mathematical Methods (if studied from 2017 onwards.
 If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies), Chemistry.
 IB: Mathematics (SL grade 4/HL grade 3), Chemistry (SL grade 4/HL grade 3).
+MathTrackX is an online bridging program available as a recognised alternative to Mathematical Methods.
 International Qualifications Mathematics and Chemistry Assumed Knowledge Physics an advantage

 Fees and Scholarships